 The digitization of a supply chain involves creating a detailed data model that mirrors the intricacies of an actual end-to-end supply chain network.
-(Learn more in Technology Evaluation Center’s report, The Impact of Digital Transformation on the Supply Chain.)
-Done right, a digital twin will have enough detail to model the information, money, and product flow from acquisition of components, through production, distribution and fulfillment to the customer.
-Model element include forecasts, capacities, inventory positions, lead-times, resource availability, costs, revenues, and profits.
+Done right, a ‘digital twin’ will have enough detail to model the information, money, and product flow from acquisition of components, through production, distribution and fulfillment to the customer.
+Model elements include forecasts, capacities, inventory positions, lead-times, resource availability, costs, revenues, and profits.
 Finally, the model needs constant updates of customer, production, purchase, and distribution order status to ensure analysis and resulting actions reflect what is currently happening in the physical supply chain.

 The benefits of digital transformation are plentiful.
 Below are three tangible benefits of digitally transforming your supply chain:

 A very visible benefit of building a digital twin of your supply chain is the ability to use the information to automate routine process steps and free up resources to work on more value-added activities.
 Advanced supply chain systems have exception-based workflow and active alerts that, when used in conjunction with user-defined limits, can automatically process purchase, manufacturing, distribution and customer orders.
 Human intervention only takes place when plans, transactions, orders, etc. fall outside of defined limits.